Are you considering a career in massage therapy in Florida and do not know the regulations or requirements?

 For more information on massage licensing exams: MBLEx vs NCETMB

-If you attended a 500+ hour massage therapy school, hold a massage therapy license in another state, and have completed either the MBLEx, NCETMB, or NYS state exam – this route is for you!
+If you attended a 500+ hour massage therapy school, hold a massage therapy license in another state, and have completed a licensing exam, such as the MBLEx, NCETMB, or NYS state exam – this route is probably for you!

 I received my license this way, and each week I help many people with the process of transferring their massage license to Florida from another state.

 The endorsement process can be confusing.
 On my Florida endorsement page, I offer a checklist and licensing guide to streamline the process, and I also cover unique questions and special situations.

 Florida is unique in that it allows massage therapists to train through a Board-approved apprenticeship program.